-We are an energy services and solutions company operating on six continents, focused on bromine-based completion fluids, calcium chloride, water management solutions, frac flowback, and production well testing services.
+We are an energy services and solutions company with operations on six continents focused on developing environmentally conscious services and solutions that help make people's lives better.
 Calcium chloride is used in the oil and gas industry, and also has broad industrial applications to the agricultural, road, food and beverage, and lithium production markets.
 We operate through two reporting segments - Completion Fluids & Products Division and Water & Flowback Services Division.